SaydsC/PandS-Project/README.md

-PandS-Project
+Programming and Scripting

 PandS Module Project 2022

 Author: Sadie Concannon

 # Iris Data Research

 ## The Iris Dataset

 The Iris Dataset contains four features (length and width of sepals and petals) of 50 samples of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 These measures were used to create a linear discriminant model to classify the species.
-The dataset is often used in data mining, classification and clustering examples and to test algorithms.http://www.lac.inpe.br/~rafael.santos/Docs/CAP394/WholeStory-Iris.html
+The dataset is often used in data mining, classification and clustering examples and to test algorithms[1](http://www.lac.inpe.br/~rafael.santos/Docs/CAP394/WholeStory-Iris.html)

 A population includes all of the elements from a data set whereas a sample consists one or more observation from the population.
 Samples are used to make statistical inferences about the population.
 Here we have the Iris as a population and the variety as the sample.

-I used github to import iris dataset in python and to get instruction on how to use it and save it as a csv file https://gist.github.com/srishtis/10d8e8cecfa128ff694bd8846f825135
+My main objective in this project is to learn more about Python programming by applying it to the Iris data set in this project.
+Iused Visual Studio code to write my program.
+I used github to import the iris dataset in python and to get instruction on how to use it and save it as a csv file https://gist.github.com/srishtis/10d8e8cecfa128ff694bd8846f825135

 According to UCI Machine Learning Repository, the Iris dataset is widely used in pattern recognition learning.
 One class is linearly separable from the other two classes, which are not linearly separable from each other.
 The predicted attribute of the data set is the class of Iris plant to which each observation belongs.
+Machine learning is a branch of artificial intelligence (AI) and computer science which focuses on the use of data and algorithms to imitate the way that humans learn, gradually improving its accuracy.https://www.ibm.com/cloud/learn/machine-learning?msclkid=3efe2586ceb411ec87756ddd7a7b13ed

 The Iris flower dataset is a multivariate dataset with a default machine learning task of classification.
 It consists of 150 instances with five attributes, with four of these being the measurements of the sepal and petals lengths and widths in the data set and the fifth being the class or variety of Iris that each observation belongs to.
 It includes 50 plants each of three classes of Iris plant, where each class is a different type or species of Iris plant.
 The three classes in the data set are the Iris Setosa, the Iris Versicolor and the Iris Virginica.
 The data set was donated in 1988 by Michael Marshall but the data set was created by British statistician and biologist Ronald .A.
 Fisher in 1936. https://www.angela1c.com/projects/iris_project/the-iris-dataset/

-The Iris data set is a relatively small data set containing of only 150 rows and 5 fields or variables in columns.
 Each observation in the Iris data set consists of a four dimensional array of numerical measurements and a single categorical class of iris varieties to which it belongs and represents one instance of an iris plant or flower.

 The columns that represent the 5 variables are :
 1. SepalLength